maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 ├── requirements.txt
 └── README.md

-▶️ How to Run the Project
+How to Run This Project
-1️⃣ Create Virtual Environment python -m venv venv
+Step 1: Create Virtual Environment python -m venv venv

-2️⃣ Activate Virtual Environment
+Step 2: Activate Virtual Environment

-Windows
+For Windows

 venv\Scripts\activate

 After activation, (venv) will appear in the terminal.

-3️⃣ Install Dependencies
+Step 3: Install Dependencies
 pip install -r requirements.txt

-4️⃣ Install Custom Package
+Step 4: Install Custom Package

 Navigate to the mypackage folder:

 cd mypackage
 pip install .

-5️⃣ Run Test Files
+Step 5: Run Test Files

-Go back to Task4 folder:
+Go back to the Task4 folder:

 cd ..
 python test_package.py

-✅ Expected Output
+Expected Output
 20
 nohtyp

+This output confirms that the custom package is installed correctly and working as expected.

-🧪 Testing
+Testing

-test_modules.py tests modular scripts.
+test_modules.py is used to test modular scripts

-test_package.py tests the custom Python package.
+test_package.py is used to test the custom Python package

-Successful output confirms correct installation and imports.
+Successful execution confirms correct imports and package installation

+Conclusion

+This task demonstrates how Python projects are developed in a professional environment.
+By completing this task, learners gain practical experience in modular programming, package creation, dependency management, and clean code organization.

-🧑‍💻 Author
+Author

 Maryam Fatima